nemonik/hands-on-DevOps-gen2/README.md

 cp ~/.config/nvim/coc-settings.json ~/.config/nvim/coc-settings.json.back
 ```

+**NOTE**

+- When cutting-and-pasting from GitHub click on the clipboard icon in the uppper right-section of the code block.
-On or more of the above commands may fail if you don't have the file on your host.
+- On or more of the above commands may fail if you don't have the file on your host.
 If you are sure you typed the command correctly you can ignore the error message.
-Use these backup files to recover your prior shell configuration.
+- Use these backup files to recover your prior shell configuration.
+Just reverse the direction of the copy.

 Now, we're going to to reset our configuration by performing the following